Aimeedeer/bigannouncement/doc/hacklog.md

 And using this version we do not see the error.

-Based on this experience we thank that using js-ipfs (or web3.js) from the CDN, which may serve us any arbitrary version of the library, is unwise, particularly for a website that is intended to be durably uncensorable,
+Based on this experience we think that using js-ipfs (or web3.js) from the CDN, which may serve us any arbitrary version of the library, is unwise, particularly for a website that is intended to be durably uncensorable,